When a request fails, the API returns a JSON error response with an HTTP status code:

 |---|

-400 Bad Request | Invalid request body or parameters | Check the message field for specifics.
+400 Bad Request | Invalid request body or parameters | Check the message and details fields for specifics.
 Fix the request and retry. |

 401 Unauthorized | Missing or invalid API key | Check your Authorization header.
 Ensure the key isn’t revoked. |